AbhishekDhawan07/GRIP2024-SPARKS-FOUNDATION-TASK---02-/README.md

 </br>
 5) Dataset: The dataset for this task contains various features that are used to train and test the unsupervised machine learning model.
 </br>
-Files
-   dataset.csv: This CSV file contains the dataset used for unsupervised learning, including various features for clustering, dimensionality reduction, or anomaly detection i.e. Iris.csv file.
+6) Files- Iris.csv: This CSV file contains the dataset used for unsupervised learning, including various features for clustering, dimensionality reduction, or anomaly detection i.e. Iris.csv file.
 </br>
 7) Data Science And Business Analytics - Sparks Foundation Task - 02 Unsupervised machione learning.ipynb: This Jupyter Notebook contains the Python code for implementing an unsupervised machine learning technique, such as KNN.
 </br>